vijayabme/kickstarter-analysis/README.md

 ## Results
 ### Results for outcomes based on Launch date
-Based on launch date May June and July are the most successful months for theater fundraisers.
+-Based on launch date May June and July are the most successful months for theater fundraisers.
-During the end of the year and the beginning its dropping.
+-During the end of the year and the beginning its dropping.
 Louise might be more successful if she launches her fundraiser during these months.

 ![image](https://user-images.githubusercontent.com/83103493/117580757-5f06a080-b0ae-11eb-8cc9-97241b026402.png)

 ### Results for Outcomes based on Goals